 Baking soda is an inexpensive and natural product that has so many uses around the house in addition to baking.
-From deodorizing your refrigerator to smothering grease fires, that yellow box of baking soda does a little bit of everything.
+From deodorizing your refrigerator to smothering grease fires, that box of baking soda does a little bit of everything.

 - Sprinkle baking soda on your carpet before vacuuming to eliminate food and pet odors.

 - After emptying the garbage, sprinkle some baking soda on the bottom of the garbage can; this will neutralize the food odors.